Null-MC/PixelGraph/README.md

 # MC-PBR-Pipeline

 MC-PBRP is a command-line application for publishing Minecraft resource packs, with special tooling for PBR materials.
-Automate the workload of modifying and distributing your resource packs through simple JSON configuration files.
+Automate the workload of modifying and distributing your resource packs through simple properties files.

  - **Simplify your workflow** by adjusting text instead of pixels.
 Getting image-based material values just right can be tedious, time consuming, and destructive.